How to Hike Pedestal Rocks and Kings Bluff to Epic Rock Formations

 Our Experience

-Pablo and I visited in August during the middle of the week, and we didn’t see anyone else on the trail.
+Pablo and I visited in August during the middle of the week and didn’t see anyone else on the trail.
 One other car was in the parking lot, but our paths never crossed.

 We hiked the loop counterclockwise, trekking the Kings Bluff section first.

-Two waterfalls at the Kings Bluff area might be running depending on the time of year.
-They were both little trickles when we hiked in August.
+Two waterfalls in the Kings Bluff area might be running depending on the time of year.
+When we hiked in August, they were both little trickles.

-Our favorite part of the Kings Bluff Trail was the incredible rock formations!
-This hike is famous for them.
+Our favorite part of the Kings Bluff Trail was the rock formations – the hike is famous for them.

 After taking in the geological sights and getting some photos, we continued to the Pedestal Rocks Trailhead.